 There are a lot of factors to consider when it comes to decreeing a great wine: the producer, the process, the grape, the harvest.
 Chief among them, however, is undoubtedly the weather – the conditions that give life to the grapes that will eventually end up in the bottle.
 This is encapsulated as the vintage year, and you can learn more about what makes a truly spectacular vintage here.

-Last week we looked at the best vintages Bordeaux has to offer.
-Now it’s time to look at its French counterpart, Burgundy.
-The area is extensive, which means quality can vary greatly across the region, even in the same vintage year.
-Burgundy’s Cote de Nuits might have an idyllic spring, for example, whereas Beaujolais may be affected by hail and late budding.
+When it comes to Burgundy, the area is extensive, which means quality can vary greatly across the region, even in the same vintage year.
 This is why it pays to do your research into Burgundy’s crus and producers – there are some that have arguably never had a truly bad vintage, such as Domaine de la Romanee-Conti.
 Nonetheless, generalisations can be made, with some vintage years showing more promise than others.

 The best Burgundy vintages of the 21st century